ValueCompass: A Framework for Measuring Contextual Value Alignment Between Human and LLMs

-Similar to ``Alignment Rate'', we group and average the distances to obtain the distance at various levels of granularity.
+We further group and average the distances to analyze at various granularity.

-where $D_{ik}$ represents the element-wise Alignment Distance for the $i$th scenario on $k$th value; and $D_{Ck}$ represents the averaged Alignment Distance for a country or social topic (e.g., $C$ = United States) after averaging all the relevant fine-grained scenarios.
+where $D_{ik}$ represents the element-wise Alignment Distance for the $i$th scenario on $k$th value; and $D_{Ck}$ represents the averaged Alignment Distance for a country or social topic.

 \newparagraph{Alignment Ranking}.
-As we have a wide spectrum of 56 values, it is necessary to identify the largest value-action gaps to take further analysis or mitigation.
-To this end, we compute the ranking of 56 values' ``Alignment Distance'' in a descending order along the scenario dimension; formally, take $Rank_i(D_i)$ as ranking the 56 values on the $i$th scenario:
+We further rank the ``Alignment Distance'' in a descending order along the scenario dimension; formally, take $Rank_i(D_i)$ as ranking the values on the $i$th scenario: